rodionlim/dexter/README.md

 Dexter is an autonomous financial research agent that thinks, plans, and learns as it works.
 It performs analysis using task planning, self-reflection, and real-time market data.
 Think Claude Code, but built specifically for financial research.

+This repository is a fork of https://github.com/michaelh03/dexter-free

 <img width="979" height="651" alt="Screenshot 2025-10-14 at 6 12 35 PM" src="https://github.com/user-attachments/assets/5a2859d4-53cf-4638-998a-15cef3c98038" />

 ## Overview

 Dexter takes complex financial questions and turns them into clear, step-by-step research plans.
 It runs those tasks using live market data, checks its own work, and refines the results until it has a confident, data-backed answer.

 **Key Capabilities:**

 - **Intelligent Task Planning**: Automatically decomposes complex queries into structured research steps
 - **Autonomous Execution**: Selects and executes the right tools to gather financial data
 - **Self-Validation**: Checks its own work and iterates until tasks are complete